 Another element to the discipline is the shouting.
 Although in reality this is rare, it does happen and can be difficult for some chefs to cope with.

-• However, some chefs thrive in this structured environment.
+- However, some chefs thrive in this structured environment.
 This high discipline, direct dealing with any issues helps prevent a lot of the ‘behind the back’ problems you get in other work places.
 If a chef displeases the boss they are made aware of it in no uncertain terms.
 Everyone then moves on with no grudges held.

 5. Chef Don’t Get Breaks

 Many people outside the industry struggle to believe this is true, but unfortunately in the majority of restaurants it is.
 Chefs often work all day without taking breaks.
-They tend to eat whilst at their work stations (although this is technically not allowed by Food Hygiene StandardsOpens in a new tab.) as they have so work they need to get done and fixed deadlines to meet.
+They tend to eat whilst at their work stations (although this is technically not allowed by Food Hygiene Standards) as they have so work they need to get done and fixed deadlines to meet.

-• As a non smoker, I have to point out here that the amount of cigarette breaksOpens in a new tab. some chefs take in a day constitutes to a lunch break anyway!
+- As a non smoker, I have to point out here that the amount of cigarette breaks some chefs take in a day constitutes to a lunch break anyway!
 If you are a non smoker reading this then fear not, as I used to go outside with the chefs for a ‘fresh air break’ so that I could get some outside time as well!

 6. A Chef Job Is Physically Demanding